About The Manor Conservancy

 Experienced and effective.
 Founded in 1993, The Manor Conservancy, in concert with several other land trusts in the area, has elevated the density of conservation in northern Baltimore and Harford counties so that we are now ranked in the top twenty of the most highly concentrated protected land areas in the United States.

 Where we work.
 The "Manor Area" conservation territory is located in northeast Baltimore and northwest Harford Counties.
 The area encompasses the boundaries of My Lady's Manor National Historic District and includes areas of White Hall, Clynmalira, Corbett, Glencoe, and portions of Deer Creek.
-Click here to see a map of the area.

 An area recognized for its wealth of natural and historical resources.
 The Rural Legacy Program describes the area as "well known for its scenic beauty and historic structures, including the National Register Historic District of My Lady's Manor, comprising the land given by the 3rd Lord Baltimore to his wife in 1713.
 The area includes many productive horse and cattle farms and the Little Gunpowder Falls, a Class 3 trout stream and important Chesapeake tributary."